 - 100% malted barley

 - 51% Corn

-There is no scientific way to measure whether or not scotch whiskey is “better” than bourbon whiskey so that will be a decision that you’ll have to make on your own.
+There is no scientific way to measure whether or not scotch whisky is “better” than bourbon whiskey so that will be a decision that you’ll have to make on your own.

 One thing that can be proven with research is the type of ingredients used in the production of these various whiskey types which is why we listed them all above.
 You can determine whether or not a whiskey type is right for you by simply looking at the ingredients listed on the bottle.

-All in all, both bourbon and scotch whiskey is wonderful alcoholic drinks that provide varying flavors and tastes for you to indulge in.
+All in all, both bourbon and scotch whisky is wonderful alcoholic drinks that provide varying flavors and tastes for you to indulge in.

-Regular bourbon and scotch whiskey aren’t the only types of whiskey options out on the market.
+Regular bourbon and scotch whisky aren’t the only types of whiskey options out on the market.

 There are several other types of bourbon and scotch whiskey products out on the market that you can choose from all across the world.
 Below, we’re going to cover some of the most popular alternatives to bourbon and scotch whiskey so that you aren’t limited to a certain type of kind of alcoholic beverage.

 Many people over the years have assumed that Tennessee whiskey is simply bourbon with a fancy title slapped on top of it however that couldn’t be further from the truth.

 Tennessee whiskey differs greatly from regular bourbon due to the filtration process used in its manufacturing and production process.